Old-Farmer/Mango-Editor/docs/help.md

 ### Unicode && UTF-8

-Unicode is a complex topic, and I support it carefully, but bugs may be occured due to **lack of knowledgement, poor support of low-level library or terminal issues**.
+Unicode is a complex topic, and I support it carefully.
+However, bugs may be occured due to **lack of knowledgement, poor support** **of low-level library or terminal issues/limitaions**.
+Also, sometimes I loose the constraint of unicode to gain some performance benifit.
 Please feel free to report any issue that you have encountered.

 References: